MetaDocencia/SitioWeb-NV/content/post/2024/20241701-2023Report/index.en.md

 - [Melissa Black](/en/author/melissa-black/), Malvika Sharan, and Esther Plomp presented the talk “Co-creating The Turing Way with the global community.”

 ### Hive of Fellow Communities
-In the csv,conf,v7 we presented the [Hive of Fellow Communities](/en/panal/), a collaborative project that connects efforts to confirm, once again, that science is a collective work.
+In the csv,conf,v7 we presented the [Hive of Fellow Communities](/en/quienes-somos/#comunidades-amigas), a collaborative project that connects efforts to confirm, once again, that science is a collective work.
-We invite you to explore the Hive at [/en/panal/](/en/panal/), follow, and share the achievements of our entire extended community.
+We invite you to explore the [Hive](/en/quienes-somos/#comunidades-amigas), follow, and share the achievements of our entire extended community.
 <p align="center">
 <img src="/img/reporte-2023/panal.jpg" alt="Imagen alusiva al panal de comunidades amigas de MetaDocencia" width="600px"/>
 <i><font size="-0.6">Hive of Fellow Communities.
 Some of the organizations that joined our Hive in 2023.</font></i>